 ID RiC-R068

 Name is date associated with inverse relation: is associated with date

 Domain/Range Date Thing

 Cardinality M to M

 Definition Connects a date to a thing with whose existence and lifecycle the date is associated.

-Scope Notes Use to connect a date and date relation, for example an entity only if it is not possible to specify a narrower
+Scope Notes Use to connect a date and an entity only if it is not possible to specify a narrower

+date relation, for example , is beginning date of.

-Examples th Princeton Antioch Excavation I [event]. [en]
+Examples 1932 is date associated wi th Princeton Antioch Excavation I [event]. [en]

 Relation types Date relations

 Broader relations RiC-R001 is related to

 Narrower relations RiC-R069 is beginning date e of

 RiC-R071 is end date of

-RiC-R073 is modification date of
+RiC-R073 is modification d ate of

-RiC-R084 is date of occurrence of
+RiC-R084 is date of occurre ence of

 RiC-R085 is within

 RiC-R085i has within

 RiC-R086 intersects

 ID RiC-R069

 Name is beginning date of inverse relation: has beginning date

 Domain/Range Date Thing

 Cardinality 1 to M

-Definition Connects a date to a thing that came into existence on that date.
+Definition Connects a date to a thing that came into existence on that date .

 Scope Notes

 Examples La Guerra de la Independencia Española [thing] has beginning date el 2 de mayo de

-1808. [es]
+1808.
+[85]

 Relation types Date relations

-Broader relations RiC-R068 is date associated with
+Broader relations RiC-R068 is date associate d with

 Narrower relations RiC-R070 is birth date of

-RiC-R080 is creation date of
+RiC-R080 is creation date of of

 RiC-R081 is or was creation n date of all members of

 RiC-R082 is or was creation n date of some members of

 ID RiC-R070

 Name is birth date of inverse relation: has birth date

 Domain/Range Date Person

 Cardinality 1 to M

-Definition Connects a date to a person who was born on that date.
+Definition Connects a date to a perso on who was born on that date.

 Scope Notes

 Examples El 1 de mayo de 1852 is birth date of Premio Nobel, Santiago Ramón y Cajal. [es]

 Relation types Date relations

-Broader relations RiC-R069 is beginning date of
+Broader relations RiC-R069 is beginning date e of